-TCC's transmission and distribution operations and related rates are regulated by the PUCT.
-The FERC regulates TCC's affiliated transactions, including AEPSC intercompany service billings which are generally at cost, under the 2005 Public Utility Holding Company Act and the Federal Power Act.
+TCC's affiliated transactions, including AEPSC intercompany service billings which are generally at cost, under the 2005 Public Utility Holding Company Act and the Federal Power Act.
 The FERC also has jurisdiction over the issuances and acquisitions of securities of the public utility subsidiaries, the acquisition or sale of certain utility assets and mergers with another electric utility or holding company.
 For non-power goods and services, the FERC requires a nonregulated affiliate to bill an affiliated public utility company at no more than market while a public utility must bill the higher of cost or market to a nonregulated affiliate.
 The PUCT also regulates certain intercompany transactions under its affiliate statutes.
 Both the FERC and state regulatory commissions are permitted to review and audit the relevant books and records of companies within a public utility holding company system.